In this section

-Children's is located on the Milwaukee Regional Medical Campus and is devoted solely to the care and treatment of sick and injured children.
+Children’s Wisconsin is located on the Milwaukee Regional Medical Campus and is devoted solely to the care and treatment of sick and injured children.
 Services include primary, secondary and tertiary care to children throughout Wisconsin and beyond.
-Children's has approximately 300 medical/surgical beds.
-The hospital employs approximately 5,000 full, part-time, and casual employees and maintains a Medical/Dental staff of approximately 1,000 individuals.
-With approximately 26,000 admissions annually and over 848,250 primary care, specialty and community/regional services outpatient visits each year, Children's is a regional leader providing treatment and research for various childhood illnesses and diseases.
+Children’s Wisconsin has approximately 300 medical/surgical beds.
+The hospital employs approximately 5,000 full, part-time, and casual employees and maintains a Medical/Dental staff of approximately 1000 individuals.
+With approximately 26,000 admissions annually and over 680,000 outpatient visits each year, Children’s Hospital and Health System is a regional leader providing treatment and research for various childhood illnesses and diseases.

-The Children's Dental Center has one primary and two satellite outpatient clinics where residents practice.
-The Children's Dental Center-Main Campus clinic is a 6,400-square foot clinic in the Children's Clinics Building, which is linked to the hospital via a skywalk.
-The Children's Dental Center-Downtown facility is a clinic located in the central city of Milwaukee.
-The Metcalfe Park Clinic is located on the Next Door Foundation Campus.
-As a community clinic, the Metcalfe Park Clinic is a combined medical/dental home that not only serves the children at Next Door, but also children from the surrounding community.
+The Children’s Dental Center has one primary and two satellite outpatient clinics where residents practice.
+The Children’s Dental Center-Main Campus clinic is a 6,400-square foot, 13-chair clinic in the Children’s Hospital Clinics Building, which is linked to the hospital via a skywalk.
+The Children’s Dental Center-Forest Home facility is an eight-chair clinic that is located on the south side of Milwaukee.
+The Metcalfe Park Clinic is a five chair clinic that is located on the Next Door Foundation Campus.
+As a community clinic, the center not only serves the children at Next Door, but also children from the surrounding community.

 All clinics are furnished with up-to-date equipment and materials, including digital radiography and an electronic dental record.
-The hospital has 15 operating rooms which may be used for dental cases.
-Two of these rooms are located in the day surgery area where a vast majority of dental general anesthesia cases are performed.
+The hospital has 18 operating rooms which may be used for dental cases.
+Three of these rooms are located in the Special Procedures-Day Surgery where a vast majority of dental general anesthesia cases are performed.
 Mobile operating and supply carts along with a mobile X-ray machine are available for OR cases.